ErikMN/acap_doom/README.md

 ### Q: Why does it not work on my device?

-**A:** Unfortunately, it has not been tested on all devices yet.
+**A:** Only tested on a limited set of ARTPEC-7 and ARTPEC-8 devices.

 ### Q: Which browsers are supported?

-**A:** The application is tested on the latest versions of Chrome and Firefox.
+**A:** Tested on latest stable versions of Chrome and Firefox.
+Other browsers are unverified.

 ### Q: Why does it not install?